BA101 4 credits

 Social Media Marketing

-Prerequisites: BT114 or WR121 and RD30 or designated placement test scores; BA223 recommended.
-Offered spring term.
+Prerequisites: BT114 or WR121 or designated placement test scores.
+BA223 is recommended.

 BA249 3 credits